 HTTP/3 discovery still starts on the regular HTTPS listener, so certificate or hostname problems must be fixed before QUIC negotiation can work.

-If this check returns no match, the installed build cannot accept listen ... quic and the configuration test will fail until Nginx is replaced with a QUIC-capable package or build.
+If the configure arguments do not include --with-http_v3_module, the installed build cannot accept listen ... quic and the configuration test will fail until Nginx is replaced with a QUIC-capable package or build.

 Use sudo nginx -T when possible because it shows the flattened running configuration instead of only one include path at a time.